bufbuild/protovalidate/docs/standard-constraints.md

 ### Extending FieldOptions

-The schema extends `google.protobuf.FieldOptions` to include a new optional named field of type `FieldConstraints`.
+The schema extends `google.protobuf.FieldOptions` to include a new optional named field of type `FieldRules`.
 This allows you to specify rules for fields in your Protobuf schema:

 ```protobuf